earthly/earthly/docs/ci-integration/use-earthly-ci-image.md

 {% hint style='danger' %}
 ##### Important
-We *strongly* recommend using a Docker volume for mounting `EARTHLY_TMP_DIR`.
+We *strongly* recommend using a Docker volume for mounting `/tmp/earthly`.
 If you do not, Buildkit can consume excessive disk space, operate very slowly, or it might not function correctly.
 {% endhint %}

-In some environments, not mounting `EARTHLY_TMP_DIR` as a Docker volume results in the following error:
+In some environments, not mounting `/tmp/earthly` as a Docker volume results in the following error:

 ```
 --> WITH DOCKER RUN --privileged ...